tatsuyafujisaki/kotlin-playground/markdown/coroutines-flow.md

 # SupervisorJob

-* If a child job throws any exception other than CancellationException, its parent job and sibling jobs will NOT be canceled.
+- If a child job throws an exception other than CancellationException, its parent and sibling jobs are NOT canceled.
-* i.e. Failure is propagated only downwards.
+    - i.e. Failure propagates downward only.

 ```
 SupervisorJobA